Somalia calls for help to keep remittances flowing from Britain

 By Abdi Sheikh and Drazen Jorgic

-Diaspora remittances are Somalia's biggest foreign currency earner and many of its 10 million people rely on the $1.2 billion or so sent to the nation every year.
+Diaspora remittances are Somalia's biggest foreign currency earner and many of its 10 million people rely on the $1.2 billion (777 million pounds) or so sent to the nation every year.

 A Somali official said on Monday cutting that "lifeline" could hurt fragile efforts to stabilise a nation battling an Islamist insurgency.
 Somalia analysts said it could encourage the use of illegal and untraceable routes if other channels were blocked.